streamich/libreact/docs/route.md

 ## Use any state container

-With libreact's `<Router>` you can choose to store the current route in your state continer (like Redux or MobX) of choice, or not bother about it at all, in which case the `<Router>` will just use the current browser location out-of-the box.
+With libreact's `<Router>` you can choose to store the current route in your state continer (like Redux or MobX) of choice, or not bother about it at all, in which case the `<Router>` will just use the current browser location out-of-the-box.

-The "problem-of-routers" is that they all want to be the ones that keep the state of the route.
+The "problem-of-all-routers" is that they all want to keep the state of the route.
 For example, [`react-router`](https://reacttraining.com/react-router/) uses its internal history objects to store route information, and [it does not give you good access to that data structure](http://formidable.com/blog/2016/07/11/let-the-url-do-the-talking-part-1-the-pain-of-react-router-in-redux/).

 So, if you wanted to store the state of the route in Redux, there was no good way for you to do that using `react-router`, that is why
 [`redux-little-router`](https://github.com/FormidableLabs/redux-little-router) was born, however, `redux-little-router` itself hoards the state of the route in Redux, so you cannot use it if you use any other state container, say MobX.

-Libreact is completely orthogonal to where you store the current route, all you have to do is provide the current route to the `<Router>` component:
+Libreact is completely orthogonal to where you store the *current route*, all you have to do is provide the current route to the `<Router>` coponent using the `route` prop.

 ```jsx
 <Router route={currentRoute}>